LSSTDESC/chroma/results/catalog.md

 - magNormBulge : The AB magnitude of the bulge component at 500nm rest-frame
 - internalAvBulge, internalRvBulge : The rest frame reddening of the bulge component
 - similar params for the disk component and possible AGN component
+- galactic latitude and longitude and Milky Way dust E(B-V)

 The stellar catalog has similar entries, although somewhat simpler since the stars are single component.